tonaljs/tonal/packages/note/README.md

 Note.transpose("D", "3M"); // => "F#"
 ```

-`transposeBy` and `transposeFrom` are currified versions of this function to make easy work with arrays:
+`transposeBy` and `transposeFrom` are curried versions of this function to make easy work with arrays:

 ```js
 ["C", "D", "E"].map(Note.transposeBy("5P"));